Suicide of Ryan Halligan: 2002–2003

 In December 2002, Halligan told his father that the bullying had started again.
 Halligan asked for a Tae Bo Kick Boxing set for Christmas in order to learn how to defend himself.
 At first, Halligan's father wanted to go to the school principal and sort things out, but Halligan insisted that he wanted to learn how to fight, believing that complaining to the school about the boys would make things worse.
 After Christmas, Halligan and his father developed a routine of practicing downstairs in the basement for two hours every night.
 After learning how to defend himself, Halligan's father told him not to pick fights at school, but said that if any student ever touched him aggressively, Halligan had his father's permission to defend himself.

 In February 2003, Halligan had a fight with a bully, which was broken up by the assistant principal; after that, the bully stopped bothering him.
 Halligan's father said that he was proud of his son for sticking up for himself.
 Toward the end of seventh grade, Halligan told his father that he and the bully had become friends.
 Halligan's parents warned him to be careful about the friendship, because the bully had been harassing Halligan for a long time.
 The two boys were friends for a short amount of time.
-After Halligan told the bully about an embarrassing examination required after he had stomach pains, Halligan learned that the bully misused the story to spread a rumor that Halligan was gay.
+After Halligan told the bully about an examination required after he had stomach pains, Halligan learned that the bully misused the story to spread a rumor that Halligan was gay.